letrungthanh/english/ENGLISH.md

 * closed /kloʊzd/
 * holiday /ˈhɑː.lə.deɪ/

 Hello.
 Thank you for calling Larson's Computer repair center.
 We are currently closed.
 Our opening hours are from 9:00 AM to 5:00 PM everyday except national holidays.
 If you have an urgent inquiry about our services, please leave your name, number and a short message after the beep.
 One of our customer representatives will get back to you promptly in the morning.
-For all other queries, please call back during business hours or check our website at www.larsonrepairs.com.
+For all other queries, please call back during business hours or check our website at <www.larsonrepairs.com>.
 Thank you.

 Hello.
 Thank you for calling Larson's Computer repair center.
 We are currently _closed/zd/_.
 Our opening _hours are_ from, 9:00 AM, to 5:00 PM, everyday, except, national _holidays/z/_.
 If you _have an_ urgent inquiry, about our services, please, leave your name, number, _and a_ short message, after the beep.
 One of our customer _representatives/z/_, will get back to you promptly, in the morning.
-For all other _queries/z/_, please, call back during business _hours/z/_, or, _check our_ website at www.larsonrepairs.com.
+For all other _queries/z/_, please, call back during business _hours/z/_, or, _check our_ website at <www.larsonrepairs.com>.
 Thank you.

+## Challenge-2

+* solution /səˈluː.ʃən/
+* auto /ˈɑː.t̬oʊ/
+* shop /ʃɑːp/
+* experience /ɪkˈspɪr.i.əns/
+* experienced /ɪkˈspɪr.i.ənst/
+* professional /prəˈfeʃ.ən.əl/
+* estimate /ˈes.tə.meɪt/
+* hesitate /ˈhez.ə.teɪt/
+* call /kɑːl/
+* car /kɑːr/
+* ride /raɪd/

+DT custom solutions is New York's number one auto body repair shop.
+Our experienced professionals have know how to get very job done right.
+Best of all, we always provide free estimates.
+So if you have a problem with your ride, don't hesitate to call DT custom solutions today.

 ## Why Do We Sleep?